Open Office Layout: Still Surviving or Already Dead

 However, an ongoing research discovered concrete evidence that open offices decrease collaboration.
 It is said that between 20% and 40% of open plan office occupants expressed high level of dissatisfaction in privacy and over 20% of all office occupants, complained about their dissatisfaction.
 The traditional alternative to open offices, cubicles, are not perfect either.

-Another revolution when modern coworking first started, between 2005-2008, most offered open workspace only.
+Another revolution when modern coworking first started, most offered open workspace only.
 The open office debate has been around long before coworking even started.
 And yet even with evidence pointing to the downsides of open plan layout, many companies and flexible office spaces continue to believe in the power of coworking spaces.
 As more professionals accepted coworking spaces and market needs and demands changed, many office space providers realized the added value of offering more private space as well; giving rise to the hybrid model.
 Which means that it is unlikely to die out anytime soon, especially when we look at the potential growth of the coworking industry.

 Pros of Open Office Layout: